-Once a scenic fishing village, Albufeira has all but lost the vestiges of its past – fishing boats are now moored at the ultramodern marina southwest of the centre.
-These days, the place is devoted to mass-market tourism; the old town – with its pretty cobblestone streets and Moorish influences – is concealed by gaudy signs, English menu boards and rowdy bars.
-It is the destination for cheap package deals, mainly catering to Brits and Germans and focused on cheap food, ale and beach fun for the kids.
+Once a scenic fishing village, Albufeira gained popularity for its sharp, red-gold sand beaches.
+Today, it's devoted to mass-market tourism, particularly cheap package deals, and has all but lost the vestiges of its past.
+Fishing boats are now moored at the ultramodern marina southwest of the centre, and the old town – with its pretty cobblestone streets and Moorish influences – is concealed by gaudy signs, English menu boards and rowdy bars.

-But even if this isn't your sort of place, don't give up on Albufeira – it has good transport links to lovely beaches, such as Praia da Galé to the west, there are heaps of activities to enjoy and there's a relaxed holiday atmosphere away from the British pubs.
-To explore the pretty inland villages and the area’s high-quality restaurants, you will need your own transport.
+Even if this isn't your sort of place, Albufeira has good transport links to lovely beaches, such as Praia da Galé to the west.
+There are loads of activities and there's a relaxed holiday atmosphere away from the British pubs.
+To explore the pretty inland villages and the area’s high-quality rural restaurants, you will need your own transport.